The Blue Box and Orange Drop Programs

 We strive to find new ways to turn today’s waste into tomorrow’s consumer products.
 As a recycling company, it is our social responsibility to drive the future of recovery, collection and recycling initiatives in Ontario.
 It is not enough for us to concentrate our energies exclusively on collecting and sorting paper, packaging and hazardous or special waste.
 We must also facilitate recycling partnerships.
 It’s why we do everything we can to ensure that the materials collected under our programs are transformed into new products right here in Ontario.

 By taking this systemic view, we close the loop, the supply chain becomes circular instead of linear and, in the process, we create new green economy jobs.
 We also develop valuable business opportunities that benefit our province and our country, and we lower the cost of recycling for all involved.
 Plus, we conserve resources, reduce Ontario’s carbon emissions, cut toxicity and improve the health of our citizens.

 Who Pays for Stewardship Ontario’s Programs?

 Stewardship Ontario collects fees from Industry Stewards—the companies that are the brand owners, first importers or franchisors of the products and packaging materials that end up in curbside Blue Boxes or that are classified as household hazardous or special waste.
 These fees help to fund the costs of collecting, transporting, recycling and safely disposing of waste across the province.
 Stewards share responsibility for the Blue Box Program with municipal governments, contributing approximately $100 million per year (half the cost1).
-Stewards are fully responsible for the Orange Drop Program, which cost Stewardship Ontario $42 million in 2011.
+Stewards are fully responsible for the Orange Drop program, which in 2012 cost $44.5 million to operate.

 What Makes Stewardship Ontario Accountable?